symfony/symfony-docs/components/validator/resources.rst

 Using a Custom MetadataFactory
 ------------------------------

-All loaders and the cacher are passed to an instance of :class:`Symfony\\Component\\Validator\\Mapping\\ClassMetadataFactory`.
+All the loaders and the cache are passed to an instance of :class:`Symfony\\Component\\Validator\\Mapping\\ClassMetadataFactory`.
 This class is responsible for creating a ``ClassMetadata`` instance from all the configured resources.